 Why can’t I set a time range greater than 30 days?

 A greater range may cause the page to take too long to load.
+You can download the audit log if you want a greater time range.

 Download audit log file